rachfop/takomo-docs/docs/examples/stack-output-resolvers.md

 ---
 id: stack-output-resolvers
 title: Stack Output Resolvers
+description: An example demonstrating how to use stack output parameter resolver to set values for stack input parameters.
+keywords:
+  - Examples
+  - Parameters
+  - Takomo
 ---

 This example demonstrates how to use [stack output resolver](/docs/stacks/parameter-resolvers#stack-output) to read outputs from one stack and use them as input parameters in another stack.